Oak Island artifact collection

 Era Colonial

-Three hand-forged single-bit axe heads discovered in close proximity on Lot 32 by Gary Drayton and Peter Fornetti during metal detection in Season 8.
-The lot sits near the southwestern corner of the swamp, between a ship's wharf and the rectangular anomaly later identified on neighbouring Lot 30.
+Three hand-forged single-bit axe heads were discovered in close proximity on Lot 32 by Gary Drayton and Peter Fornetti during a metal detecting survey filmed for Season 8.
+The lot sits near the southwestern corner of the swamp, between an interpreted ship's wharf and the rectangular anomaly later identified on neighbouring Lot 30.
+Drayton noted that the axe heads resembled the rigging axe he and Jack Begley had found on Lot 15 in the season premiere, and suggested the concentration of three heads in such a small area could indicate a former work camp.

 Historical Context